-- Evidence that any name change was completed according to the relevant state or foreign law, and - A recent facial photograph that reflects a good likeness of and satisfactorily identifies the applicant (if you are requesting an update on a document that includes a photo).
-The photograph must agree with the submitted identification evidence and reflect the applicant's current and true appearance.
+- Evidence that your name change was completed according to the relevant state or foreign law; and - A recent facial photograph that looks like and can identify you (if you are requesting an update on a document that includes a photo).
 This can be submitted with the application or provided through biometrics collection at an Application Support Center (ASC).

 You can generally file these documents online or mail them to a USCIS office.
-To find out more information on where and how to file this forms, please check out: www.uscis.gov and click on the forms button.
+To find out more information on where and how to file this forms, please visit www.uscis.gov and click on the "forms" button.

 When corresponding with USCIS, it may be best to be explicit and direct about what you are requesting and why.
-The officer who receives your application will likely not be familiar with transgender issues, so consider spelling out the issues in the application as clearly as possible, such as by including a cover letter that states that you are transgender and submitting the form to change your name and/or gender marker according to USCIS policy.
+The officer who receives your application may not be familiar with transgender issues, so consider spelling out the issues in the application as clearly as possible, such as by including a cover letter that states that you are submitting the form to change your name and/or gender marker according to USCIS policy.